mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

 :math:`\beta_i(x)/\alpha_i(x)> 1 > S(x) / g(S(x))`.
 Recall the risk
 adjustment is comonotonic with total losses :math:`X`.

-A thin tailed line aggregated with thick tailed lines will have :math:`\alpha_i(x)` decreasing with :math:`x`.
+A thin tailed unit aggregated with thick tailed units will have :math:`\alpha_i(x)` decreasing with :math:`x`.
 Now the risk adjustment will produce :math:`\beta_i(x)<\alpha_i(x)` and it is possible that :math:`\beta_i(x)/\alpha_i(x)<S(x)/g(S(x))`.
-In most cases, :math:`\alpha_i(x)` approaches :math:`\mathsf E[X_i]/x` and :math:`\beta_i(x)/\alpha_i(x)` increases with :math:`x`, while the layer loss ratio decreases—and margin increases—and the thin line will eventually get a positive margin.
-Whether or not the thin line has a positive total margin :math:`\bar M_i(a)>0` depends on the particulars of the lines and the level of assets :math:`a`.
+In most cases, :math:`\alpha_i(x)` approaches :math:`\mathsf E[X_i]/x` and :math:`\beta_i(x)/\alpha_i(x)` increases with :math:`x`, while the layer loss ratio decreases—and margin increases—and the thin unit will eventually get a positive margin.
+Whether or not the thin unit has a positive total margin :math:`\bar M_i(a)>0` depends on the particulars of the units and the level of assets :math:`a`.
 A negative margin is more likely for less well capitalized insurers, which makes sense because default states are more material and they have a lower overall dollar cost of capital.
-In the independent case, as :math:`a\to\infty` the proposition guarantees an eventually positive margins for all lines.
+In the independent case, as :math:`a\to\infty` the proposition guarantees an eventually positive margins for all units.

 These results are reasonable.
-Under limited liability, if assets and liabilities are pooled then the thick tailed line benefits from pooling with the thin one because pooling increases the assets available to pay losses when needed.
+Under limited liability, if assets and liabilities are pooled then the thick tailed unit benefits from pooling with the thin one because pooling increases the assets available to pay losses when needed.
 Equal priority transfers wealth from thin to thick in states of the world where thick has a bad event.
 But because thick dominates the total, the total losses are bad when thick is bad.
-The negative margin compensates the thin-tailed line for transfers.
+The negative margin compensates the thin-tailed unit for transfers.

 Another interesting situation occurs for asset levels within attritional loss layers.
 Most realistic insured loss portfolios are quite skewed and never experience very low loss ratios.
 For low loss layers, :math:`S(x)` is close to 1 and the layer at :math:`x` is funded almost entirely by expected losses; the margin and equity density components are nearly zero.
-Since the sum of margin densities over component lines equals the total margin density, when the total is zero it necessarily follows that either all line margins are also zero or that some are positive and some are negative.
-For the reasons noted above, thin tailed lines get the negative margin as thick tailed lines compensate them for the improved cover the thick tail lines obtain by pooling.
+Since the sum of margin densities over component units equals the total margin density, when the total is zero it necessarily follows that either all unit margins are also zero or that some are positive and some are negative.
+For the reasons noted above, thin tailed units get the negative margin as thick tailed units compensate them for the improved cover the thick tail units obtain by pooling.

-In conclusion, the natural margin by line reflects the relative consumption of assets by layer, :cite:t:`Mango2005a`.
+In conclusion, the natural margin by unit reflects the relative consumption of assets by layer, :cite:t:`Mango2005a`.
 Low layers are less ambiguous to the provider and have a lower margin relative to expected loss.
 Higher layers are more ambiguous and have lower loss ratios.
-High risk lines consume more higher layer assets and hence have a lower loss ratio.
-For independent lines with no default the margin is always positive.
+High risk units consume more higher layer assets and hence have a lower loss ratio.
+For independent units with no default the margin is always positive.
 But there is a confounding effect when default is possible.
-Because more volatile lines are more likely to cause default, there is a wealth transfer to them.
+Because more volatile units are more likely to cause default, there is a wealth transfer to them.
 The natural premium allocation compensates low risk policies for this transfer, which can result in negative margins in some cases.